 Apr 23, 2020

 From digital GP consultations to virtual psychiatrist sessions, Covid-19 is transforming healthcare systems around the world, including the NHS.
-The pandemic has fast-tracked technological advances that would normally have taken years to become commonplace and started to digitise healthcare.
-Here we examine this change of attitude towards healthtech—and how it brings with it the promise of a swathe of fascinating new roles within the sector.
+The pandemic has fast-tracked technological advances that would normally have taken years to become commonplace and started to digitize healthcare.
+Here we examine this change of attitude towards health tech—and how it brings with it the promise of a swathe of fascinating new roles within the sector.

 The NHS did, however, prepare quickly and efficiently in some ways, including the roll-out of total triage across primary care in record time.
 Technology was pushed to the fore when the national lockdown began as GP surgery appointments went digital.
 While that’s not exactly groundbreaking, it certainly isn’t the norm for the majority of patients.
 Before the pandemic, video consultations made up only a tiny percentage of appointments, despite the fact that the NHS Long-Term Plan had committed to offer all patients digital-first primary care by 2024.

 If there’s one positive to come out of this, it’s that the pandemic has helped shine a light on the opportunities that technology and innovation can offer healthcare.
 Traditionally, healthcare systems take years to react to and implement innovations.
 But the fast reaction to the pandemic shows that digital and technological advances don’t have to take endless tests, trials, and piles of paperwork before they become the norm in hospital wards.
 Is the Covid-19 pandemic the final push that the healthcare industry—and the NHS in particular—needs to start investing in health tech?